eficode-academy/helm-katas/test-helm-deployments.md

 - Execute both tests

 To do the exercises you can use the sentence helm chart you have already created.
-The directory `helm-test/sentence-test-start` contains a clean starting point if you need it.
+Otherwise, the directory `helm-test/sentence-test-start` contains a clean starting point if you need it.

 If you get stuck on any of the exercises, or want to see how the finished chart should look, you can look at the finished chart `helm-test/sentence-test-done`.

 ### Step by Step